8 Bubbly Beers to Pop Instead of Champagne on New Years

 Most people will drink champagne on New Year’s Eve.
 Why not change it up this year?
-Here’s 4 beers you should be drinking when 2017 hits.
+Here’s 4 beers you should drink instead of champagne on New Years.

 Appearance: Dark amber brown in colour but gets hazier towards the end of the bottle.
 Large, white fluffy head.

 Smell: Mild smell with subtle hints of sweetness.

 Taste: Slightly sweet with a medium body and nice subtle orange notes.
 Pour with care as the yeast is easily stirred and can change the flavor from glass to glass in a notable way.
 It’s very carbonated which helps lighten the overall feel of the beer.

 Appearance: Pours a dark amber with a white head.

 Smell: Big, boozy bourbon and oak aromas with soft caramel

 Taste: Complex malt flavors framed in oak, with hints of dark chocolate, vanilla, tobacco, coconut and just a touch of dark cherry.
 This sipping beer has a long, boozy finish.